Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Cannot be redeemed within 3 year lock in period.

 There are multiple ways to redeem mutual funds in India.
-The method you choose depends on how you originally invested and what platform you use.
-Here is a detailed walkthrough of each route.
+The method you choose depends on how you originally invested.

 If you invested directly with the fund house, this is your primary route.
-Login to the AMC's website or official mobile application using your registered credentials.
-Navigate to your portfolio or 'My Investments' section.
-Select the specific fund scheme from which you want to redeem.
+Log in to the AMC’s website or mobile app using your registered credentials.

 Choose between full redemption (all units) or partial redemption (specify units or amount).
-Review your bank account details and confirm.
-You will receive a confirmation via email or SMS with a transaction reference number.
+Select the fund and folio number, enter the units or amount to redeem, and confirm the transaction.
+You will receive a transaction confirmation by email and SMS.

-This route is available 24 hours a day and 7 days a week, but your request will only be processed on the next business day if submitted after market hours or on non working days.
+This route is available 24 hours a day, 7 days a week, but your request will only be processed on the next business day’s cut-off if submitted on a weekend or holiday.

 Route 2: Through a distributor or financial advisor